shsagir/play-area-sync/docs/install-craft-3-uni-alternative.md

 - - -

-That's it basically.
+That's it, basically.
 Thanks for following so far!

 ## Tuning